rominalodolo/SpringInAction6/README.md

 > "Spring offers a container, reffered to as the Spring Application context.
 It creates and manages application components."
+>
-> Data persistance options
+> - Data persistance options
-> microserve support
+> - Microserve support
-> reactive programming model
+> - Reactive programming model
-> runtime monitoring
+> - Runtime monitoring
-> security framework
+> - Security framework